The talented monoid of a directed graph with applications to graph algebras: Preliminaries

 \subsection{Graphs}

 A \emph{directed graph} is a tuple $E=(E^0,E^1,s,r)$, where $E^0$ is a set of \emph{vertices}, $E^1$ a set of \emph{edges}, and $s,r\colon E^1\to E^0$ are functions, called the \emph{source} and \emph{range} maps.
 A graph $E$ is said to be \emph{row-finite} if for each vertex $u\in E^{0}$, there are at most finitely many edges in $s^{-1}(u)$.
-A vertex $u$ for which $s^{-1}(u)$ is empty is called a \emph{sink}, whereas $u$ is called a \emph{source} if $r^{-1}(u)$ is empty.
-If $u\in E^{0}$ is not a sink, then it is called a \emph{regular vertex}.
-We confine ourselves to row-finite graphs, as the original graded classification conjecture is for finite graphs, although we expect that the results of the paper can be extended to arbitrary graphs, i.e., graphs with \emph{infinite emitters}.
+A vertex $u$ for which $s^{-1}(u)$ is infinite is called an \emph{infinite emitter}, whereas $u$ is called a \emph{sink} if $s^{-1}(u)$ is empty, and is said to be a \emph{source} if $r^{-1}(u)$ is empty.
+If $u\in E^{0}$ is not a sink, nor an infinite emitter, then it is called a \emph{regular vertex}.
+We confine ourselves to row-finite graphs, as the original graded classification conjecture is for finite graphs, although we expect that the results of the paper can be extended to arbitrary graphs, i.e., graphs with infinite emitters.